 Step 2: Select the Dimension and Metric

-In this example, we will select month as the dimension and sessions as the metric.
+For example, we can select month as the dimension and sessions as the metric.

 Step 3: Sort the month in an ascending order